fMuchka/korespondencniMars/README.md

-# Korespondenční Mars (scaffold)
+# Korespondenční Mars

-This is an initial scaffold for a React + TypeScript + Vite app to track Terraforming Mars game results.
-It was created from the `ideas/korespondencniMars/description.md` design sketches and implements a simple landing (login), a Scores dashboard and a Submit Game dialog with per-player sub-forms and validation rules.

-What’s included:

-- Vite + React + TypeScript scaffold
-- Login page (local, stubbed)
-- Scores page with placeholder charts and a games table
+> [!NOTE]
+> **Agentic Development Experiment**
+>
+> This project's foundation was created entirely by AI agents to explore agentic development capabilities.
+Subsequent development follows the collaboration patterns described in the [`ai-specs/`](./ai-specs/) folder.
+>
+> This repository is an ongoing experiment to understand how agentic development can be utilized to:
+>
+> - **Learn** new concepts and frameworks
+> - **Speed up** development cycles
+> - **Improve** code quality through AI collaboration
+> - **Maintain** high standards in small teams
+>
+> I'm not following traditional guides or best practices blindly—instead, I'm designing workflows that feel appropriate and adapting as the project evolves.
+See [`ai-specs/guides/workflows.md`](./ai-specs/guides/workflows.md) for my collaboration patterns (this is a work in progress brainstormed with another agent).

+---

+A React + TypeScript + Vite application for tracking Terraforming Mars correspondence game results.
+Features include player authentication, game submission with validation, score tracking, and comprehensive testing infrastructure.

+## Features

+- **Authentication**: Firebase Email/Password with nickname-based UI
-- Submit Game dialog that supports multiple player sub-forms, corporation picker, fields and validation
+- **Game Submission**: Multi-player form with corporation picker and validation
+- **Score Tracking**: Dashboard with games table and placeholder charts
+- **Developer Tools**: Mock submit mode, emulator detection, debug viewer
+- **Testing**: Comprehensive test suite with Vitest (unit) and Playwright (E2E)
+- **UI Framework**: Material UI (MUI) for modern, responsive design
+- **Code Quality**: ESLint + Prettier configured with auto-formatting

 ## Firebase / environment variables